-Optical migraine symptoms cause vision loss and may not accompany a full blown migraine attack.
+Optical migraine symptoms typically include temporary blindness or vision loss in just one eye and may not accompany a full blown migraine attack.
 When temporary abnormalities occur in your field of vision, it might be an optical migraine.

-The optical migraine can come before a regular migraine but it does not always and you can still have optical migraine symptoms.
-Optical migraines are rare, but they still affect one out of every 200 people who suffer from migraines.
+But it can come before a regular migraine but it does not always and you can still have optical migraine symptoms.
+Optical migraines are considered rare, but they still affect one out of every 200 people who suffer from migraines.

-I have picked just a few of the more common questions I have been asked about optical migraines and the associated symptoms.
+You asked...
+I answered!
+I've picked a few of the more common questions I've been asked about optical migraines and the associated symptoms.

 No, there is no cause for excessive worry, but the visual disturbances can frighten you initially.
 They can cause retinal damage so I recommend getting your eyes checked as well as seeing your doctor.
 So, as soon as you notice something out of the ordinary go see your family physician so s/he can diagnose it all properly.